Portrait from the Pennsylvania State Manual, 1959-1960

 Unsuccessful primary campaign, Pennsylvania State Senate, incumbent John G. Snowden, 1954.

-Elected, Republican Pennsylvania State Senate, 24th district, Columbia, Lycoming, Montour, Sullivan Counties, 1959-1964; defeated incumbent Miles Derk; committee assignments, Elections; Highways; Law and Order; and Public Health and Welfare.
+Elected, Republican Pennsylvania State Senate, 24th district, Columbia, Lycoming, Montour and Sullivan Counties, 1959-1964; defeated incumbent Miles Derk; committee assignments, Elections; Highways; Law and Order; and Public Health and Welfare.

 Legacy: